shamitb/stock_ticker_forecast/README.md

-Stock price prediction for a single stock ticker symbol NVDA here.
+Stock price prediction for a specified stock ticker symbol (Eg: NVDA) here.

 1. You can run the nvidia_nyse.ipynb